 Based in Southern California, Fuego Box offers over 100 different brands of hot sauce through its online platform.
 Browse by brand, spice level, or chili pepper for filtered, a la carte hot sauce selections, or sign up for a monthly subscription to get a new variety of hot sauce delivered to your doorstep either monthly or quarterly.

 Fuego Box is known for carrying small-batch hot sauces from around the world that focus on the right balance of flavor and heat.
 The company calls itself “a hot sauce club for people who love food.”
-Available subscriptions include an option for one bottle of mild to hot sauce per month ($17.95 per box) and two bottles of mild to hot sauce delivered monthly or quarterly ($29.95 per box).
+Available subscriptions include an option for one bottle of mild to hot sauce per month ($17.95 per box) and three bottles of mild to hot sauce delivered monthly or quarterly ($29.95 per box).
 A third subscription, aptly known as the Pain Seeker, includes two bottles of extra hot sauce per delivery (monthly or quarterly) and costs $27.95 per box.

 All subscriptions come with free shipping.
 Gift box subscriptions are also available and can be purchased for one month, three months, or one year.

 Unlike any hot sauce that has come before it, Truff proves that the unexpected can be delicious.
 The unique sauce has received thousands of positive reviews and high praise from renowned chefs.
 Truff comes in several different varieties, but all are made with a mix of ripe chili peppers and truffle oil.